US stocks jump after an encouraging inflation update, as Micron helps AI stocks stop their slide

 Billions of dollars are flowing into artificial-intelligence technology, which helped superstar stocks like Nvidia lead the market for years.

-But questions have been rising about whether those stock prices shot too high and whether companies are spending so much on AI that they won’t get a good-enough return on their investment through bigger profits and productivity.
-Worries are also weighing on companies that are borrowing lots of money to pay for their investments.
+But questions have been rising about whether those stock prices shot too high and whether customers will get a good-enough return on AI investments through bigger profits and productivity.
+Worries are also weighing on companies that are borrowing lots of money to pay for investments.

-Oracle and Broadcom have been at the center of such worries, and their stock prices have been falling sharply since last week even though both reported better profits for the latest quarter than analysts expected.
-But on Thursday, Broadcom added 1.4%, and Oracle rose 2.8%.
+Oracle and Broadcom have been at the center of such worries recently, and their stock prices have been falling sharply since last week even though both reported better profits for the latest quarter than analysts expected.
+On Thursday, Oracle rose 2.6%, and Broadcom added 0.7%.

-Nvidia, the chip company that’s become Wall Street’s most influential because of its immense size, added 1.4%.
+Nvidia, the chip company that’s become Wall Street’s most influential because of its immense size, gained 2.5%.

-Another winner as Trump Media & Technology Group, which jumped 23% to carve into some of its steep loss for the year so far, which came into the day at 69.3%.
-The company, which began with President Donald Trump’s Truth Social platform and then moved into cryptocurrencies, is now moving into nuclear power.
+Another winner was Trump Media & Technology Group, which jumped 35.6% to carve into some of its steep loss for the year so far, 69.3% coming into the day.
+The company, which began with President Donald Trump’s Truth Social platform and then moved into cryptocurrencies, financial investments and various other lines of business, is now moving into nuclear power.

-It’s merging with TAE Technologies in an all-stock deal, where no cash will trade hands, and each company will own half of the combined business.
+It’s merging with TAE Technologies in an all-stock deal, and each company will own roughy half of the combined business.
 The companies said the deal would pair TMTG’s ability to raise money by attracting investors with TAE’s technology.
-They hope to get TAE’s nuclear reactors running commercially.
+They hope to get TAE’s nuclear-fusion reactors, which would create power in a similar way as the sun does, running commercially.

+Darden Restaurants, the company behind Olive Garden and LongHorn Steakhouse, climbed 2.6% even though its profit for the latest quarter fell short of analysts’ expectations.
+Its growth in revenue topped forecasts, benefiting from both the opening of new restaurants and increased revenue at its older locations.

+CarMax swung sharply between gains and losses and was most recently up 0.1%.
+The auto retailer reported a stronger profit for the latest quarter than analysts expected.
+But it also said it may make less profit from each $1 of revenue in sales of used autos during the current quarter, as it tries to get more competitive in the market.
+It also plans to increase spending on marketing to drive customers to lots.

-In stock markets abroad, indexes were flat in London, while rising 0.3% in France and 0.4% in Germany.
-The reactions were relatively muted after the Bank of England cut its key interest rate and the European Central Bank kept its steady.
+In stock markets abroad, indexes added 0.3% in London, 0.5% in France and 0.5% in Germany after the Bank of England cut its key interest rate and the European Central Bank kept its steady.

 Asian indexes were mixed, with stocks falling 1.5% in South Korea but adding 0.2% in Shanghai.